nf-core/pixelator/docs/usage.md

 --input '[path to samplesheet file]'
 ```

-We provide an example samplesheet for [PNA data](../assets/samplesheet_pna.csv),
+We provide an example samplesheets for [Proxiome v1 data](../assets/samplesheet_proxiome_v1.csv)
-that can be used as a template to create your own samplesheet.
+and [Proxiome v2 data](../assets/samplesheet_proxiome_v2.csv), that can be used as a template to
+create your own samplesheet.

 ### Format